ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 │   │   │   index.ts           // Contains the widget definition (properties, events, etc) used in the Mashup Builder │   └───runtime                // Folder containing the code that is used during Mashup Runtime.
-│   │   │   index.ts           // Main file with the widget runtime logic, (eg. what happens when the a property changes) │   └───internalWidgetLogic    // Code that is shared across runtime, browser and ide │   │   │   file1.ts           // typescript file with internal logic │   │   │   file2.js           // javascript file in ES2015 with module
+│   │   │   index.ts           // Main file with the widget runtime logic, (eg. what happens when the a property changes) │   └───common                 // Code that is shared across runtime, browser and ide │   │   │   file1.ts           // typescript file with internal logic │   │   │   file2.js           // javascript file in ES2015 with module
 │   │   │   ...